 What to expect from your visit

-We would ask that all visitors are mindful of social distancing and respectful of others whilst still enjoying the garden.
 Many pathways are narrow, so if one area seems busy, please try an alternative route.
 It’s no problem to go around the garden twice if you miss anything.
 If you are a wheelchair user, please ask for a map that shows the accessible routes.
+Due to the narrow paths please use our pushchair parking facility near visitor reception and bring a child carrier along with you.

 Parking and arrival